A Holistic Expression of Hope

 Working and living at a thriving non-profit is great experience and exposure to those potentially interested in work in the non-profit sector.
 Interns help and participate in a wide range of center activities outside of their program area such as community events.

 The Brooksdale Center is home year-round to four residential families, and also hosts a guesthouse and retreat center.
 Interns enter into this vibrant intentional community and often express that they feel a sense of family in this place.
 Interns live together in a home on-site.
 Meals are shared together with residents and staff 5 days a week for lunch and supper.
 In addition to their program components interns are welcomed to participate in many of our regular community practices such as a daily contemplative prayer gatherings and weekly music or games nights.

 Please note that all people who live on site are also responsible for participating in community life (chores, cooking, hospitality, and assisting with on-site events).

 Research priority species, conduct environmental monitoring, and restore riparian habitat in the Little Campbell Valley Watershed.
 Receive training in field-study skills as well as in data collection and reporting.

-Assist in running experiential curriculum based environmental education programs for school aged kids through field trips, workshops and day camps.
-Work with our fun-loving education team to help connect kids to their place through nature-themed games, forest walks, garden work, pond dipping, and more!
+Assist in running experiential environmental education programs for school aged kids, families, and seniors through field trips, workshops and day camps.
+Work with our fun-loving education team to help connect people to their place through nature-themed games, forest walks, garden work, seasonal cooking, and more!

 Gain valuable hands-on experience in small-scale sustainable agriculture through our Community Shared Agriculture (CSA) project.
 Work in a team environment to prep, plant, weed, water, and harvest farm fresh produce.
 Experience the wonder of watching a small seed grow into something delicious!